mech/Notes/DevOps/Docker/docker.md

 `docker build -t "x/y" https://github.com/x/y`

+With Docker 1.5, you can now used named Dockerfile:

+`docker build -f <docker-file> <docker-context-root-dir>`

 ### ONBUILD

 The `ONBUILD` instruction is a trigger.
 It sets instructions that will be executed when another image is built from the image being build.
 This is useful for building images which will be used as a base to build other images.